benbrastmckie/.config/README.md

 This should fix the issue.

 ## Terminal (Optional)

 As an alternative to the stock terminal, I recommend installing either [Kitty](https://github.com/kovidgoyal/kitty) or else a combination of [Alacritty](https://github.com/alacritty/alacritty) and [Tmux](https://github.com/tmux/tmux/wiki).
-There is nothing wrong with installing Kitty in addition to both Alacritty and Tmux, choosing which you prefer later.
+There is nothing wrong with installing Kitty in addition to both Alacritty and Tmux, though Kitty is a simple all in one solution.
+Here are all of the commands that you might need to explore these options:

 ```
 brew install --cask kitty